 Carrots are rich in both Vitamin A and beta carotene.
 Beta carotene gives carrots their orange color.

 Vitamin A plays an essential role in vision.
 It is a component of a protein called rhodopsin, which helps the retina to absorb light.

 Research on beta carotene’s role in vision ismixed, though the body needs this nutrient to make vitamin A.

 Like carrots, sweet potatoes are rich in beta carotene.
 They are also a good source of the antioxidant vitamin E.

 Beef is rich in zinc, which has been linked tobetter long-term eye health.
 Zinc can help delay age-related sight loss and macular degeneration.

 The eye itself contains high levels of zinc, particularly in the retina, and the vascular tissue surrounding the retina.

-Meats such as chicken breast and pork loin also contain zinc, but at lower levels
+Meats such as chicken breast and pork loin also contain zinc, but at lower levels than beef.

 Eggs are an excellent source of lutein and zeaxanthin, which can reduce the risk of age-related sight loss.
 Eggs are also good sources of vitamins C and E, and zinc.